GoldOne/See-pei-pei/Miscellaneous/README.md

 Define a *base class* **Employee** in a file `Employee.h` that described in the diagrams above.
 Define an extraction operator (>>) to get input values for an Employee from the keyboard or a file; insertion operator (<<) to print out the Employee information.
 The data member **DOB is the Date type which has been defined in Task 2**.
 Define necessary constructor(s) and other member functions for the class.
 Implement insertion operator, extraction operator, constructor and other member functions in a file `Employee.cpp`.

 Define a *derived* class **Administrator** in a file **Administrator.h** that described in the diagrams above.
-Define an extraction operator (>>) to get input values for an Administrator from the keyboard or a file; insertion operator (<<) to print out the Administrator¡¯s information. ***You should call the extraction operator and insertion operator defined in the base class for those base class¡¯s data members¡¯ input / output***.
+Define an extraction operator (>>) to get input values for an Administrator from the keyboard or a file; insertion operator (<<) to print out the Administratorâ€™s information. ***You should call the extraction operator and insertion operator defined in the base class for those base classâ€™s data membersâ€™ input / output***.
 In the extraction operator, you will catch the exception if the input DOB is invalid.
 When the exception has been caught, write the administrator information with the error message into a log file `log.txt`.

 **Note: Do not terminate the program.**

 Define necessary constructor(s) and other member functions for the class.
 Implement insertion operator, extraction operator, constructor and other member functions in the file **Administrator.cpp**.

 Define a *derived class* **Technician** in a file `Technician.h` that described in the diagrams above.
-Define Extraction operator (>>) to get input values for a Technician from the keyboard or a file; insertion operator (<<) to print out the Technician¡¯s information. ***You should call the extraction operator and insertion operator defined in the base class for those data members¡¯ input / output of the base class***.
+Define Extraction operator (>>) to get input values for a Technician from the keyboard or a file; insertion operator (<<) to print out the Technicianâ€™s information. ***You should call the extraction operator and insertion operator defined in the base class for those data membersâ€™ input / output of the base class***.

 In the extraction operator, you will catch the exception if the input DOB is invalid.
 When the exception has been caught, write the Technician information with the error message into a log file `log.txt`.